omar57844/autoinstagramlogin/README.md

 # autoinstagramlogin
-Opens a CMD entering your facebook username (or email) and password Install selenium: pip install selenium
+Opens a CMD entering your instagram username and password.

+Install selenium: pip install selenium.

 NOTE: Requires Firefox to run